fuchssarahe/Camellia/README.md

   - [x] teas hold information on type, region, and steep specifications
   - [x] each tea has a profile page listing details
 - [ ] Tea Search
-  - [ ] search for by tea name
+  - [x] search for by tea name
-  - [ ] search bar is easily accessible from the header of any page
+  - [x] search bar is easily accessible from the header of any page
-  - [ ] search yields an index of teas and minimal details like rating and type
+  - [x] search yields an index of teas and minimal details like country and type
 - [ ] Tea Inventory
   - [ ] users can add teas to their personal inventory
   - [ ] owned teas will appear on the dashboard for the user